MolarVerse/VibrationalAnalysis.jl/README.md

 # VibrationalAnalysis.jl

 This package provides tools to perform [vibrational analysis](https://gaussian.com/vib/) of molecules.
-It is based on the output of the QMCFC and [PQ](https://github.com/MolarVerse/PQ) molecular dynamics codes developed of the [University of Innsbruck](https://www.uibk.ac.at/).
+It is based on the output of QMCFC and [PQ](https://github.com/MolarVerse/PQ) molecular dynamics codes developed of the [University of Innsbruck](https://www.uibk.ac.at/).

 ## Installation
 ```julia-repl